 A list of our entry requirements, according to country, is available on our Application Information pages.

 Our Computer Science programme will provide you with the necessary knowledge and skills to progress to a range of computing-related degrees.
 It is important to note that this course is not a course which focuses on Information and Communication Technology (ICT) and the course involves a high degree of mathematics and an understanding of the nature and workings of computers.
 If you apply to this course, your Mathematics (or related) grades will be required to be at a high level, and achieving a specific grade in Mathematics will be a condition of your offer.
-All applicants for computer science will also be required to demonstrate an understanding of basic computer programming and will be invited to attend a short academic interview.
+All applicants for computer science will also be required to complete a short computer based thinking test.

 If you have any questions about your qualifications and whether they are suitable for this course, please contact the team.